Eschatologue/CM_wiki/docs/spells/description/s.md

 ***Set the Trigger.*** You decide what triggers the glyph when you cast the spell.
 For glyphs inscribed on a surface, common triggers include touching or stepping on the glyph, removing another object covering it, or approaching within a certain distance of it.
 For glyphs inscribed within an object, common triggers include opening that object or seeing the glyph.

 You can refine the trigger so that only creatures of certain types activate it (for example, the glyph could be set to affect Aberrations).
-You can also set conditions for creatures that don’t trigger the glyph, such as those who say a certain password.
+You can also set conditions for creatures that don't trigger the glyph, such as those who say a certain password.

 Once triggered, the glyph glows, filling a 60-foot-radius Sphere with Dim Light for 10 minutes, after which time the spell ends.
 Each creature in the Sphere when the glyph activates is targeted by its effect, as is a creature that enters the Sphere for the first time on a turn or ends its turn there.
 A creature is targeted only once per turn.